-(integer) 1 if it completed successfully, indicating that the key will no longer expire.
+(integer) 1 if it is completed successfully, indicating that the key will no longer expire.

 This guide details a number of commands used to manipulate and check key persistence in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.